 There is blatant manipulation happening to favour those more valued customers who have paid for exposure.

 I wouldn’t rule out entering photography competitions, but they will be recognised ones (perhaps with a small entry fee) with respected judges where there is accountability and transparency.
 Photography competitions which have a real world component to them trumps anonymous ones in which you are battling an algorithm and therefore have no chance of figuring out what the heck’s going on.
 There is blatant manipulation happening to favour those more valued customers who have paid for exposure.
 I’m not going to waste my time on it.

 For myself, I think I will take a step back from online photo contest sites such as Viewbug and Gurushots.
 I know how addictive they are.
 I think that unless you know who the judges of a contest actually are – and you respect those individuals and value their praise – what is the point of entering a contest?
 And what kind of a contest is this anyway?
 A photography contest… or a popularity contest?

 This article was written yonks ago in 2016 and I honestly have no interest in the subject anymore!
 I stayed up one night, spent too many hours on these kind of sites, wrote this article the next day, then never returned to the sites in question ever again.
 All ancient history now.

 If you’d like to keep up to date with what what I’m doing now and what’s changed from the days of ‘seriously outraged photography novitiate mounts high horse again shocker’, and for something altogether more entertaining, please give me a follow on Instagram.
-My business is a real thing now!
-Emotional storytelling for unconventional couples is what I do, photographing alternative, intimate weddings and engagements in the SF Bay Area of California.
+I photograph intimate weddings in the SF Bay Area of California.
 Come join the fun!